sudheera96/Group-4--Hunt-game/Sri Sudheera.md

 ## 2.Half day 1

 In this Half day 1,I spent discussing
-- with group regarding the project
+- with group regarding the project like what is the agenda of the game.How points are calculated.
+Quest are compulsory or not?Can user create own location for game?
+Is this game can play in any device.
 - with Dr.Case regarding the who are the Clients for the project
 - About team lead who wants to be as team lead
 - Dividing the tasks for the assignments provided